ChrstphrHll/npc_gen/students/Ysak Llewellenar.md

 year: 1
 guild: Jettenia
 partyID: 68
+tags:
+- Dragonborn
+- Paladin
+- Assault
+- 1st
+- Jettenia
 ---
 # Ysak Llewellenar
 ---
 ### Description
 - 1st year Dragonborn Paladin in Jettenia
-- short spines, Orange eyes, and silver skin
+- short spines, Violet Red eyes, and silver skin
 - Is Disciplined and Narrow-minded, and has Renewal as their ideal

 ### Organizations